federalies/dynamoco/readme.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Have a question?
-Ask it in an issue!
+Ask your question inside an issue!
 We'd love to hear from you.

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.